Today’s Wonder of the Day was inspired by Andrew from AL. Andrew Wonders, “What was the kraken?” Thanks for WONDERing with us, Andrew!

 Or at least that’s what most pirates will tell you.
 But can you really believe them?
 After all, pirates can be a shifty bunch.

-There are certainly plenty of legends that pirates can point to as evidence of their fear of humongous sea monsters.
+Pirates certainly have many legends to fuel their fear of giant sea monsters.
 One such legendary creature is called the Kraken.
-These legendary massive sea monsters supposedly lived in the depths of the sea off the coasts of Norway and Iceland.
+It supposedly lived in the depths of the sea off the coasts of Norway and Iceland.

-Almost certainly mythical tales, the Kraken legends may have been based in part on a real creature: the giant squid.
+These are certainly mythical tales.
+But the Kraken legends may have been based on a real creature: the giant squid.
 Giant squid have long tentacles and can grow up to 40-50 feet in length.
-They usually live deep in the sea, but they've been known to surface and attack ships from time to time.
+They usually live deep in the sea.
+But they’ve been known to surface and attack ships from time to time.